915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 application A can have its own virtual environment with version 1\.0 installed while application B has another virtual environment with version 2\.0\.
-If application B requires a library be upgraded to version 3\.0, this will not affect application Aâs environment.
+If application B requires a library be upgraded to version 3\.0, this will not affect application A’s environment.